-The 2019 elections for President and four Vice-Presidents will be carried out from 15 May to 14 June 2019.
+The 2019 elections for President and four Vice-Presidents are being carried out from 15 May to 14 June 2019.

 Results of the elections will be announced by the end of June 2019.